j-morano/rrwnet/README.md

 # RRWNet

 This is the official repository of the paper ["RRWNet: Recursive Refinement Network for Effective Retinal Artery/Vein Segmentation and Classification"](https://doi.org/10.48550/arXiv.2402.03166) (preprint), by José Morano, Guilherme Aresta, and Hrvoje Bogunović.
+Accepted for publication at _Expert Systems with Applications_ (2024).

 ![Graphical_abstract](https://github.com/j-morano/rrwnet/assets/48717183/a573ce81-1b15-4dad-8cd7-c55bb1a049ef)